CyberFlameGO/svnpython/Doc/howto/regex.rst

 ------------------

-Once you have an object representing a compiled regular expression, what do you do with it?
-Pattern objects have several methods and attributes.
+Once you have an object representing a compiled regular expression, what do you do with it?  :class:`RegexObject` instances have several methods and attributes.
-Only the most significant ones will be covered here; consult the :mod:`re` docs for a complete listing.
+Only the most significant ones will be covered here; consult `the Library Reference <http://www.python.org/doc/lib/module-re.html>`_ for a complete listing.

 +------------------+-----------------------------------------------+
 | Method/Attribute | Purpose                                       |